 - You must pass each area (theory, practical and case studies) in each subject*.

-* An example: In the Diploma in Beauty Therapy, we examine for three separate qualifications: the Certificate in Aesthetics (Facial Therapy); the Certificate in Physiatrics (Body Therapy); and the Certificate in Electrology (Epilation).
-As a student, you must pass the theory examination, practical examination and case studies component for each qualification in order to gain the Diploma in Beauty Therapy and Applied Aesthetics.
+* An example: In the New Zealand Certificate and Diploma in Beauty Therapy, we examine in three separate areas: facial therapy, body therapy and electrology.
+As a student, you must pass the theory examination, practical examination and case studies component for each area in order to gain the New Zealand Certificate and Diploma in Beauty Therapy.

 Weighing Your Grades